binnes/WiFiMeshRaspberryPi/part2/WIFIGW.md

     - set the **network name** to be the name of the network you want to join
     - set the **password** to the network password you want to join

-## Updating the mech traffic routing for WiFi
+## Updating the mesh traffic routing for WiFi

-The rules in file start-batman-adv.sh need to be updated to route traiffic to the wlan1 interface rather than the eth0 interface.
+The rules in file start-batman-adv.sh need to be updated to route traffic to the wlan1 interface rather than the eth0 interface.

 1. Edit file ~/start-batman-adv.sh and set the content to: